 - Or anything else that requires a delicious punch of flavor

-Can I substitute the fresh lemon for regular lemon juice?
+Can I substitute bottled lemon juice for the fresh lemon?

 Yes!
 Although I always prefer fresh lemon to the bottled lemon juice you find at the store, the fact is sometimes we don't always have that on hand and the bottled stuff is just convenient.
 When using bottled lemon juice, the flavor may not be a bright but it will still taste delicious!